IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation/Equality.lagda.md

   DecEq-ℕ : DecEq ℕ
   DecEq-ℕ ._≟_ = Data.Nat.Properties._≟_

--- FIXME: this shouldn't be needed?
-It is the mutual recursion with list equality that requires it.
+-- This terminating declaration shouldn't be needed?
+-- It is the mutual recursion with list equality that requires it.
 {-# TERMINATING #-}
 decEq-⊢ (` x) (` x₁) with x ≟ x₁
 ... | yes refl = yes refl